CoderAllan/GitCommitsAnalysis/README.md

 * Text
 * Json (A dump of the collected data.
 Could be used as input for other tools)

-The HTML report is the most detailed with pie charts and scatter plots.
+The HTML report is the most detailed with various charts visualizing the statistics.

 ## Commandline parameters